Yola (singer): Career

 Yola decided to launch a solo career after the death of her mother in 2013.
 She released her first solo EP, Orphan Offering, in 2016.
 In February 2019, she released her debut album Walk Through Fire on Dan Auerbach's Easy Eye Sound label, to much acclaim.
 The album title references a fire which damaged Yola's home and she escaped.
 AllMusic called the album "an extraordinary record, one designed to be part of a grand musical tradition, and it contains enough emotion and imagination to earn its place within that lineage."
 Brittney McKenna of NPR Music's First Listen declared, "It's the work of an artist sure to stun audiences for years to come."
 The Wall Street Journal stated, "The album is an introduction to a seasoned, major vocalist that stands to be remembered as a breakthrough."

 Walk Through Fire was written, recorded and produced at Dan Auerbach's Easy Eye Studio in Nashville.
 Auerbach produced the record and assembled an all-star cast for its creation.
 Most of the songwriting was a collaboration of Yola and Auerbach with contributions from Bobby Wood, Pat McLaughlin and Dan Penn.
-The team of studio musicians included bassist Dave Roe, harmonica player Charlie McCoy, Mike Rojas, who contributed piano, harpsichord, vibraphone and more, along with former members of the Memphis Boys drummer Gene Crisman and Wood on piano.
+The team of studio musicians included bassist Dave Roe, harmonica player Charlie McCoy along with former members of the Memphis Boys drummer Gene Crisman and Wood on piano.
 Additional vocals were contributed by Vince Gill, Molly Tuttle, Ronnie McCoury and Stuart Duncan.
 The album was recorded and engineered by M. Allen Parker.
 Auerbach and Parker also mixed the project.
 In March 2019, Yola made her American television debut on CBS This Mornings Saturday Sessions segment, where she played selections from Walk Through Fire.
 She, alongside Sheryl Crow, contributed to two tracks on the debut album by The Highwomen.